Thailand Visa and Passport Requirements

 In advance: single-entry tourist visa is three months; multiple-entry tourist visa is six months.
 Non-immigrant single-entry visa: three months; non-immigrant multiple-entry visa: up to one year.

-Some nationals require a transit visa; check with the embassy.
+Some nationals require a transit visa; apply at thaievisa.go.th/.
 Transit visas are valid for three months, allowing holders who are travelling via Thailand to other destinations to stay for a maximum of 30 days.
-This visa can be obtained in person at the Thai embassy for GB£25 or US$35.
-Nationals of some countries can obtain a transit visa via post, check with the embassy for more information.
-You can check with your nearest embassy via the Thai Embassy website: london.thaiembassy.org/en/index.

 Visitors to Thailand who wish to conduct business, work or study in the country can apply for a non-immigrant visa.
 The single-entry and multi-entry visas allow holders a stay for up to 90 days and one year respectively.
 In addition, to be able to work, visitors must hold a work permit issued by the Ministry of Labour.